dipkamal/ImprovingVG/README.md

-# On the connection between model robustness and saliency map interpretability
+# Improving deep learning interpretability by feature map smoothing

 Repository for the paper "Improving deep learning interpretability by feature map smoothing," submitted at IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2025.